 KOREAN STREETWEAR AESTHETICS EXPLAINED

-Streetwear has been taking the world by storm, and Korea is no exception.
-When it comes to Seoul, global streetwear brands like Supreme, Balenciaga and Balmain have a dominant position, however, a few local champions are emerging.
-99 percentis, founded by Seoul-born designer Bjowoo, is one of these champions.
+99 Percentis, founded by Seoul-born designer Bjowoo, is a local champion when it comes to streetwear.
 Attracting customers by his expressive visuals and abnormal silhouettes, Bjowoo established the brand and started designing outfits and artwork for rock bands.
-The designer was inspired after visiting cities like London, Paris, Tokyo and Bangkok and interacting with its underground punk scene.
+The designer found inspiration after visiting cities like London, Paris, Tokyo and Bangkok, and interacting with the underground punk scenes.
 He founded the brand in 2012 during his second year of studying dressmaker fashion at a school in Tokyo.
 His work mixes refined street-wear and punk rock, and has already gained global attention from celebrities including Lady Gaga, Justin Bieber, Miquel and Big Bang.

-IISE, which translates to 2nd generation, is another Korean champion, who is committed to designing products with a street interpretation of Korean heritage.
-The brand was established in 2015 by Korean-American brothers Terrence and Kevin Kim despite their lack of any formal design schooling (the two were already devoted sneakerheads and streetwear fans).
-The label doesn’t define itself as “just a fashion brand,” instead preferring to be called a design house, as the brothers’ visions go beyond simple garments.
+IISE, which translates to 2nd generation, is another Korean champion committed to designing products with a street interpretation of Korean heritage.
+The brand was established in 2015 by Korean-American brothers Terrence and Kevin Kim, despite their lack of any formal design schooling (the two were already devoted sneakerheads and streetwear fans).
+The label doesn’t define itself as “just a fashion brand,” instead preferring to be called a design house, as the brothers’ vision goes beyond simple garments.
 Each garment is made in Seoul, using a mixture of Korean fabrics, techniques and a combination of modern and traditional design aesthetics.
-Utilising high-quality materials and with a focus on craftsmanship, the unique and individual wardrobe staples which everyone should look to add to their collection.
+Utilising high-quality materials with a focus on craftsmanship, the pair create unique and individual wardrobe staples.

-“SOUTH KOREA'S STREETWEAR HAS GROWN STRONGER AND STONGER TO BECOME ONE OF THE MOST INFLUENTIAL STREETWEAR CULTURES IN THE WORLD"
+“SOUTH KOREA'S STREETWEAR HAS GROWN STRONGER AND STRONGER TO BECOME ONE OF THE MOST INFLUENTIAL STREETWEAR CULTURES IN THE WORLD"

 The playful experimentation that pushed Berlin-based DJ, producer and fashion icon Peggy Gou, into the spotlight of modern electronic music, also helped her launch women’s streetwear label, Kirin.
 After performing at an Off-White event, Gou was approached by industry powerhouse New Guards Group to take her creativity into fashion design.
-Named after Gou’s most-loved animal—the giraffe—in her Korean mother tongue, Kirin is largely a reflection of the multi-talented artist’s vibrant personal style and energetic personality.
-Kirin is known for its colour-blocking, easy-to-pair two-piece sets, and irreverent faux-fur and vinyl constructions, which gives customers confidence.
-Kirin’s signature graphics are a representation of Gou’s life - Korean mythological motifs (including the lion-like beast ‘Haetae’) reflect her heritage, while club culture graphics illustrate her deep love for nightlife.
-Kirin is a fashion icon and stands out as another great example of women’s wear streetwear fashion.
+Named after Gou’s most-loved animal, the giraffe, in her Korean mother tongue, Kirin is largely a reflection of the multi-talented artist’s vibrant personal style and energetic personality.
+Kirin is known for its colour-blocking, easy-to-pair two-piece sets, and irreverent faux-fur and vinyl constructions.
+Kirin’s signature graphics are a representation of Gou’s life; Korean mythological motifs (including the lion-like beast ‘Haetae’) reflect her heritage, while club culture graphics illustrate her deep love for nightlife.
+Kirin is a fashion icon and stands out as another great example of women’s streetwear.

-Established in 2014 by Hwansung Park, D-ANTIDOTE is K-Fashion designer label which has seen rapid success and become a cult hit with K-pop stars and fashion-conscious people the world over.
-D-ANTIDOTE is technically a menswear label, but they are designed in a gender-fluid style which blurs the lines between standard gender defined clothing.
+Established in 2014 by Hwansung Park, D-ANTIDOTE is a designer label which has seen rapid success, becoming a cult hit with K-pop stars and fashion lovers the world over.
+D-ANTIDOTE is technically a menswear label, but the clothing is designed in a gender-fluid style.
 The brand often mixes themes from London, where Park has lived and studied for many years, and Seoul, the place he calls home.
 Because of his love for these two cities, you can always see the slogan ‘SEOULONDON’ on his clothes.
-Park’s major goal is to blur the lines between Luxury and Fast Fashion, and create something standing between the two.
-You can be the judge… but we think he is doing a pretty awesome job!
+Park’s major goal is to blur the lines between luxury and fast fashion, creating something standing between the two.

 A FASHION SCENE WITH AN EXCITING FUTURE